fluree/docs.flur.ee/src/content/0.15.0/guides/examples/iam.md

   {
     "_id": "_role#magician",
     "id": "magician",
     "doc": "A user who has achieved the title of magician.
-Entrusted with the secrets of the guild", }
+Entrusted with the secrets of the guild" }
 ]
 ```